Saleh-Mumtaz/Proxy-Wars/first-order.md

 **<br />**Do not forget to choose xtls-rprx-vision in clients section.**<br />

-In the foloowing picture, hohenheims are on Cloudflare CDN, Last two configs are direct to vps with domain.
-All on the same vps.
+In the folowing picture, hohenheims are on Cloudflare CDN, Last two configs are direct to vps with domain.
+All on the same vps at the same time.

 ![Screenshot 2024-11-03 083003](https://github.com/user-attachments/assets/820e9639-91df-4626-b780-7cddc20d658e)